 Technology has a lot to give us.
-This kind of explains why people disliking technology lessened.
-It has been implemented in various industries such as health, education, business and so much more.
+This explains why people dislike technology less.
+We implement it in various industries such as health, education, business and so much more.

 Technology improves business profits by choosing automated machines to finish repetitive tasks from human workers.
-This makes businesses save money in labor.
-It can also increase efficiency and decrease human errors that can make the business more profitable than usual.
+This makes businesses save money on labor.
+It can also increase efficiency and decrease human errors that can make the company more profitable than usual.

 Technology use in the scientific department involves calculation and solving the problems of matter, energy, space and time.
-Such calculations normally take scientists and researchers years and years before getting an answer which is more or less accurate.
-With the help of technology, the calculation time is cut in half and the answers are pretty accurate than doing it manually.
+Such calculations usually take scientists and researchers years and years before getting an answer which is more or less accurate.
+With the help of technology, the calculation time is cut in half, and the answers are pretty accurate than doing it manually.

 This also connects to the health industry where technology is used to optimize the services and the effectivity of operations and enhance medical processes that can save millions and millions of lives.

-But what is the true purpose of technology in a person’s life?
+But what is the real purpose of technology in a person’s life?

-Technology was generally made with the purpose to successfully and accurately solve the problems of science.
-Its purpose is to aid people in achieving the impossible by running on codes and algorithms.
+Technology was made with the purpose to successfully and accurately solve the problems of science.
+Its goal is to aid people in achieving the impossible by running on codes and algorithms.
 But do people all over the world use technology for its intended purpose?

 However, it can’t solve anything.
 It may excel in the scientific and mathematical department, but technology can’t solve organic problems such as issues regarding the human behavior and communication.
-In fact, technology can make human problems much worse due to the lack of ‘human touches’.
+In fact, technology can make human issues much worse due to the lack of ‘human touches.’
 But that doesn’t seem to deter people and kept on clinging to it.

-Survey shows that an alarming number of people said that they can’t live or even imagine a life without their smartphones.
-Another survey shows that due to the excessive use of the internet, many people are willing to sacrifice things that they are normally fond of just for internet access like drinks, alcohol and even intimacy from their partners!
+A survey shows that an alarming number of people said that they couldn’t live or even imagine a life without their smartphones.
+Another study shows that due to the excessive use of the internet, many people are willing to sacrifice things that they are generally fond of just for internet access like drinks, alcohol and even intimacy from their partners!

 Because technology has become a fixture in people’s lives, people are becoming very dependent on it.
-Certain tasks are now done electronically from communicating to doing work that people normally do.
-This makes life easier and work becomes faster as many people believe.
+Some tasks are now done electronically from communicating to doing work that people usually do.
+This makes life more accessible, and work becomes faster as many people believe.

 But, unfortunately, technology isn’t a stable and forever thing.
-It’s not a natural resource that can be found anywhere that can be renewed when lost.
-It is powered by an energy source, which is electricity, harnessed from our environment.
+It’s not a natural resource that we can find anywhere that we can quickly renew.
+It gets power from an energy source, which is electricity, harnessed from our environment.
 Tech is practically useless without that vital energy source.
-It is inevitable that one day anyone can be cut off from technology as easy as a snap of a finger due to power loss and power outages.
+It is inevitable that one day anyone can be cut off from technology as simple as a snap of a finger due to power loss and power outages.

-Power outages are caused by many things and lasts for either short periods of time or longer depending on what caused it and how much damage was done.
-The most common causes of power outages are man-made causes such as car accidents that knock over utility poles, circuit overloads and natural causes from falling trees, lightning, ice storms, and typhoons.
+Power outages are caused by many things and last for either short periods of time or longer depending on what caused it and how much damage was done.
+The most common causes of power outages are human-made causes such as car accidents that knock over utility poles, circuit overloads and natural causes from falling trees, lightning, ice storms, and typhoons.

 Those factors can come from anywhere and can happen at any time.
-No one can run away from a devastation of a super typhoon that made some of us experience a life without technology and electricity for more than half a year.
+No one can run away from a devastation of a super typhoon.
+This made some of us experience a life without technology and electricity for more than half a year.

 Many people can’t imagine themselves being without technology but start imagining.
 Because you never know when an incident will come up and it will just take you by surprise and rob you of the technology that you rely on so much.

 It did take a bit of time before I got the hang of not being able to hold or check my phone on a regular basis.
 Getting connected to what is happening in the outside world is a bit difficult at first too.
 But I found out that living without technology and electricity wasn’t that bad.
-There are many things that can happen when you get cut off from technology.
+Many things can happen when you get cut off from technology.
 And dying’s not one of them.